ziyezhou-Jerry/Project2-Stream-Compaction/README.md

 * Write a brief explanation of the phenomena you see here.
   * Can you find the performance bottlenecks?
 Is it memory I/O?
 Computation?
 Is it different for each implementation?
+From the performance analysis given below, I think the bootleneck is the memory I/O part.
+As we can see from the timeline, the computation time only takes a little portion of the whole time, but the memory I/O takes a lot.
+This is nearly the same for all implementations.

 ![alt tag](https://github.com/ziyezhou-Jerry/Project2-Stream-Compaction/blob/master/proj2_bottleneck_analysis.png?raw=true)

 * Paste the output of the test program into a triple-backtick block in your